Irraky/jsonverify/README.md

-# jsonformat
+# JsonVerifier

-> An electron-vue project
+> An electron-vue project to validate your JSON and to Format it.

+## Test this project

+You can go on <a href="https://json-verify.firebaseapp.com/#/">the page</a> to test it.

 #### Build Setup